 The Pension Bonus Scheme was introduced 1st July 1998.
 It was introduced as an encouragement for those of age pension age to continue working and put off claiming the age pension for a period of at least 1 year.
-If you do so and you are eligible to claim the age pension at a later date, you will receive a lump sum benefit for not claiming the pension as soon as you turned age pension age.
+If you do so and you are eligible to claim the age pension at a later date, you will receive a lump sum benefit for not claiming the pension.

 How much is this lump sum benefit?